-Apple Configurator 2 allows you to use Apple School Manager (for education) or the Device Enrollment Program (for business) to enroll devices in an MDM solution without users having to use the Setup Assistant.
-Apple Configurator 2 can also be used to add iOS devices and Apple TV to Apple School Manager or the Device Enrollment Program after the time of purchase.
+Apple Configurator 2 allows you to use Apple School Manager or Apple Business Manager to enroll devices in an MDM solution without users having to use Setup Assistant.
+Apple Configurator 2 can also be used to add iOS devices and Apple TV to Apple School Manager or Apple Business Manager after the time of purchase.

-For more information on Apple Configurator 2, go to: https://help.apple.com/configurator/mac/
+For more information on Apple Configurator 2, go to: https://support.apple.com/guide/apple-configurator-2/